fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/7.png)

-_We still haven't installed the types for the _express_ package_.
+We still haven't installed the types for <i>express</i>.
 Let's do what the suggestion says and run:

 ```
 npm install --save-dev @types/express